Select your cookie preferences

 Important

-Examples may require the latest version of the AWS CLI V2.
-Before getting started, please ensure that you have upgraded to the latest version.
+Examples require the latest version of the AWS CLI V2.
+Before getting started, make sure that you've upgraded to the latest version.

 Importing symmetric keys